 Information on the ATAS certificate for non-EU students.

 The Academic Technology Approval Scheme (ATAS) is designed to limit the spread of knowledge and skills that could be used in the proliferation of weapons of mass destruction (WMD) and their means of delivery.
-Students who are not nationals of an EU/EEA country (including Switzerland) planning to undertake postgraduate study in Informatics will need to acquire an ATAS certificate before applying for a Visa, Entry Clearance (EC) or Extension of Stay (EoS).
+Most (but not all) international students planning to undertake postgraduate study in Informatics will need to acquire an ATAS certificate before applying for a student visa, entry clearance (EC) or extension of stay (EoS).

 Applying for an ATAS certificate

-Possession of an ATAS certificate does not guarantee you a Visa / EC / EoS, but your application for a Visa will automatically be refused if you need an ATAS certificate but cannot provide one.
+- Possession of an ATAS certificate does not guarantee you a studnet visa, EC or EoS, but your application for a student visa will automatically be refused if you need an ATAS certificate but cannot provide one.
 When applying you must also provide evidence that you meet the usual student criteria.
-For more information on what you need to apply for a student Visa / EC go to:
+The UK GOV immigration webpage provides the information on what documentation you need in order to successfully apply for a student visa, EC or EoS.

 - An ATAS certificate is specific to both the programme of study that you intend to undertake and the University / Higher Education Institution.
 If you are in possession of a number of offers from different Universities / Institutions and have not decided which one you are going to accept you must apply for separate ATAS clearance certificates for each University / Institution and programme of study.